Amnasaqib/The-Cricket-Quiz/README.md

 # The Cricket Quiz

-* The Cricket Quiz is a site that targets people that want to take a quiz of their Cricket knowledge.It is
+* The Cricket Quiz is a site that targets people that want to take a quiz of their Cricket knowledge.
+It is

 designed to be fun and simple.